IsaSam/ChatApp/README.md

 The following **additional** user stories are implemented:

-- [X] List anything else that you can get done to improve the app functionality! (+1-3pts) [X] User can log Out session
+- [X] List anything else that you can get done to improve the app functionality! (+1-3pts) [X] When User tap on Sign Up button a resgister View form appear, after registered he return automatically to the login view after a confirmed message.
+      [X] User can log Out session
       [X] User can also send message with the return key